in03/proxima/README.md

  To run locally, clone the repo, make a virtualenv, activate it and run `pip install -r requirements.txt`.

- On your workers, run `celery -A proxy_encoder worker` For convenience, add a shortcut to **start_worker.bat** to *shell:startup* if you want it to run when Windows starts.
+ On your workers, run `celery -A proxy_encoder worker` For convenience, add a shortcut to **start_worker.bat** in *shell:startup* if you want it to run when Windows starts.
  If you want it to run without logging in, look into starting it as a service.

- Linux is a little hairier depending on cron, systemd and whichever shell you're using.
+ For Linux you can usually register a service using systemctl.
  Give it a distro-specific Google.